Citizens, be advised that this recipe brings “intoxicating” to a whole new level.

-Before I lose you, know that this recipe is presented in celebration of Holi (pronunciation: /ˈhoʊliː/; Sanskrit: होली Holī) known as the festival of colors or the festival of sharing love.
+Before I lose you, know that bhang thandai is presented in celebration of Holi (pronunciation: /ˈhoʊliː/; Sanskrit: होली Holī) known as the festival of colors or the festival of sharing love.

-The ceremonial drink shared amongst millions of Hindus in India, Nepal and elsewhere during Holi has enough marijuana in it to turn a rampaging bull elephant into a mewling kitten with an epic case of the munchies.
+A ceremonial drink shared amongst millions of Hindus in India, Nepal and elsewhere during Holi, thandai has enough marijuana in it to turn a rampaging bull elephant into a mewling kitten with an epic case of the munchies.

 Please note that TFD is in no way endorsing recreational marijuana usage in states or countries where it is an illegal controlled substance!
 This recipe is presented in the spirit of learning about and appreciating new cultures – you choose to make this at your own risk!!!